Home « Contributors

 Council on CyberSecurity has contributed 3 posts to The State of Security.

 View all posts by Council on CyberSecurity >

 Priya Ajgaonkar is a Scrum Master / Project Manager in R&D. She supports scrum teams in creating software products using agile practices.
 She started at Tripwire in QA and moved to helping build high performing scrum teams.
 She enjoys championing continuous improvement and being an active participant in building high quality security products using agile methodologies.

 Priya Ajgaonkar has contributed 1 post to The State of Security.

 View all posts by Priya Ajgaonkar >

 Tripwire Guest Authors

 Tripwire invites topical posts on security and risk management from some of the leading experts in the field.
-The opinions expressed in the articles are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc. If you are interested in contributing to The State of Security Blog, please contact Cindy Valladares at cvalladares at Tripwire dot com.
+The opinions expressed in the articles are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc. If you are interested in contributing to The State of Security Blog, please contact us socialmediastrategies at tripwire dot com.

 View all posts by Tripwire Guest Authors >

 Lamar Bailey is responsible for leading Tripwire's Vulnerability and Exposures Research Team (VERT), which is comprised of world-renowned security engineers and researchers who scour the globe looking for the latest public and private vulnerabilities, then write detection algorithms based on a propriety OS, Application, and threat fingerprinting techniques for inclusion in Tripwire's commercial Vulnerability Management products.